D-Vinod/Promoter_search_bacteria/README.md

 The study aims to compare the effectiveness of these methods in identifying "WWWW" promoters in the *A. chroococcum* genome, analyzing promoter percentages and positional distributions.

-## Files in the Repository

-### 1. `extract_genes.py`
-This script:
-- Reads the genome assembly and loci files in FASTA (.fna) and .gtf formats.
-- Extracts gene sequences, selecting 100 base pairs upstream and 3 base pairs downstream of each gene.

-### 2. `local_search.py`
-Implements the local alignment search method:
-- Converts adenine (A) and thymine (T) into "W" to represent the "WWWW" motif.
-- Searches for promoters using a custom scoring matrix and traceback algorithm.
-- Outputs the percentage of genes with potential promoters and their positional distributions.

-### 3. `statistical_alignment.py`
-Implements the statistical alignment method:
-- Extracts upstream sequences and calculates a position probability matrix (PPM).
-- Uses the PPM to calculate alignment scores and identifies potential promoters based on a normalized score threshold.
-- Outputs promoter distributions.

-### 4. `compare_methods.py`
-- Compares the percentage of promoters detected and position distributions from both methods.
-- Provides insights into the advantages and limitations of each approach.

 ## Key Results

 - **Percentage of Promoters Detected**: Both methods identified promoters in 60.48% of sequences.